-If you’re employed in a senior healthcare role within the NHS or the wider healthcare sector, you’ll be assigned to coach a first-year healthcare student.
+If you’re employed in a senior healthcare role within the NHS or the wider healthcare sector, you’ll be assigned to coach a first or second year healthcare student.
 Drive their leadership development through role modelling, reflection and networking, while adapting your coaching to build your mentee’s confidence in developing their personal leadership style and aspirations.

 Our programme offers you a chance to contribute to the professional development of future health practitioners, supporting leadership and innovation within the sector.
 Since pioneering this prestigious opportunity, UWE Bristol students who have completed the programme so far have praised their experience with enthusiastic, positive feedback.

 "The programme offered me a strong professional network of inspirational, likeminded coaches to prepare for my future.
 I’ve learnt so much from having access to webinar and student voice opportunities at a very high level.
 It’s been such a unique step in setting myself apart from others at this stage of my career and has brought so many more opportunities my way since."

 Charlotte Owen BSc(Hons) Occupational Therapy and previous participant of the Council of Deans of Health #150 Leaders Programme